StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 ```

 #### Warning
-Currently PiP will pause a video when the app goes into background, I will resolve this, but for now, PiP should work fine.
+Currently PiP will pause a video when the app goes into background, this will be resolved, but for now, PiP should work fine.

 ### Casting URL